elterrasense/RratBot/README.md

 !fortune = Try your fortune.

+!steal = steals an emoji/sticker from the referenced message.

 !watamelon = Posts a random watamelon.

 The bot can also react to certain keywords which I won't list as it's funnier to find out by oneself.